m-digman/github-data/README.md

 # Scripts
 ## extract.py
-Extracts information about all repositories for the owner specified in github_config.yaml via the GitHub Rest API.
-This script generates a .CSV file with the following columns:
+Extracts information about all repositories and branches for the owner specified in github_config.yaml via the GitHub Rest API.
+This script generates two .CSV files, one starting "private-repos-" with the following columns:
 - Name
 - Type
 - Topics